Bitrue-exchange/USDT-M-Future-open-api-docs/README.md

 * There will be a limited frequency description below each interface.
 * A 429 will be returned when either rate limit is violated.
-* A 429 will be returned when either rate limit is violated.

 ## Endpoint Security Type